ajay-patidar/laravel-quickbooks/readme.md

 ### Using the QuickBooks Resource Classes

-You can use the included resource classes in `LifeOnScreen\LaravelQuickBooks\Resources` to create, update, and query resources from QuickBooks.
+You can use the included resource classes in `AjayPatidar\LaravelQuickBooks\Resources` to create, update, and query resources from QuickBooks.

 Examples:
 ```
-$customer = new LifeOnScreen\LaravelQuickBooks\Resources\Customer;
+$customer = new AjayPatidar\LaravelQuickBooks\Resources\Customer;

 // create
 $customer->create([